TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [Teamspeak](http://www.teamspeak.com/) - TeamSpeak is the number one choice VoIP communication system for Online Gaming
 * [Thunderbird](https://www.thunderbird.net) - Thunderbird is a free email application that's easy to set up and customize - and it's loaded with great features!
 * [Tox](https://tox.chat/) - Tox is easy-to-use software that connects you with friends and family without anyone else listening in
+* [twtxt](https://github.com/buckket/twtxt) - twtxt is a decentralised, minimalist microblogging service for hackers

 ## Streaming